Home > Analyses > Energy > Chevron Corporation

 Revenue by Segment

-The pie chart illustrates Chevron Corporation’s revenue distribution by segment for fiscal year 2024, highlighting the relative contributions of Downstream, Upstream, and All Other categories.
+This pie chart illustrates Chevron Corporation’s revenue breakdown by segment for fiscal year 2025, highlighting the relative contributions of downstream, upstream, and other segments.

 Key Products & Brands